GaloisInc/grease/oughta/README.md

 is initialized to the output of the program under test.
 Various API functions cause the API to seek forward in `text`.
-This is analogous to working file-like objects in languages like C or Python. `text` should not be updated from Lua code; such updates will be ignored by FileCheck.
+This is analogous to working file-like objects in languages like C or Python. `text` should not be updated from Lua code; such updates will be ignored by Oughta.

 ### High-level API